-The application process takes place in January and July.
+The application process normally takes place in January and July.

-Due to an overwhelming response to our Medical Assistant Apprenticeship Program, the application process is now closed for January.
-The next opportunity to apply will occur in July, 2020
+Due to COVID-19, the next opportunity to apply will occur in September, 2020

 Do you ever dream of being in the medical field working alongside providers and helping patient’s live happier, healthier lives?